-Phnom Penh welcomed a record number of high-net-worth international travelers on April 4, 2026, marking a serious evolution in the city's status within the regional hospitality sector.
+Phnom Penh attracted a record number of high-net-worth international travelers marking a serious evolution in the city's status within the regional hospitality sector.
 Once regarded as a mere stopover for tourists en route to the temples of Angkor Wat, the Cambodian capital now commands attention as a primary destination for connoisseurs of art, architecture, and gastronomy.
 Urban development projects have transformed the skyline, yet the core of the city retains a distinct French colonial character that differentiates it from the glass-and-steel homogeneity of Bangkok or Ho Chi Minh City.
+The April 4, 2026 tourism figures showed Phnom Penh moving beyond stopover status.

 Revenue from luxury tourism in the capital increased by 18 percent over the previous fiscal year, according to data from the Ministry of Tourism.
 This influx of capital has spurred the restoration of heritage sites and the opening of ultra-high-end boutiques along the riverside.
 Foreign investment, particularly from regional neighbors, continues to fund enormous infrastructure projects that aim to modernize the city's transport networks by 2028.